adamhoof/CDN77-DNS/README.md

-## Needed to research for part 1 of the task, TLDR:
+## Needed to research for the DNS part, TLDR:

 Authoritative DNS server -> the final DNS server that is able to return the right answer unlike recursive DNS resolver, which might not have it cached and ask other recursive <br>
 ECS -> Extension Mechanisms for DNS Client Subnet -> extension that contains a part of the client's IP as a part of DNS query <br>